-General and administrative expenses were \$55.0 million for the year ended December 31, 2021, compared to \$59.4 million for the year ended December 31, 2020.
-The decrease of \$4.4 million was driven by a \$10.4 million decrease in legal expense related to an arbitration proceeding in 2020.
-This was offset by an increase of \$6.4 million in personnel-related expenses, including stock-based compensation, due to an increase in headcount and issuance of equity grants to employees.
+General and administrative expenses were \$61.0 million for the year ended December 31, 2022, compared to \$55.0 million for the year ended December 31, 2021.
+The increase of \$6.0 million was driven by a \$4.9 million increase in personnel-related expenses, including stock-based compensation, due to an increase in headcount and issuance of equity grants to employees.
+We also had an increase of \$1.1 million mainly related to information technology to support our growth.